 I absolutely love to garden and it brings me so much joy.
 As we go into the coldest seasons my craving for the garden moves Indoors.
 I garden for maintaining my well-being and that includes indoor plants.
 Today I’m specifically sharing tips for how indoor gardening can bring a sense of well-being into your home.
 Fresh air, lush greenery, beautiful flowers, and hands-on interaction with the texture and touch of the plants and soil are just some of why I love to garden and all of this can be done indoors or out.

-I spend a bit of time tending towards my indoor garden each fall, bringing plants that have been outdoor for the summer in, pruning, fertilizing and replacing any plants that need it.
+I spend a bit of time tending towards my indoor garden each fall, bringing plants that have been outdoor for the summer in, pruning, fertilizing, and replacing any plants that need it.
 I “freshen up” my terrarium collection, cleaning the glass and replacing leggy or unwell plants so they can bring me joy all winter long, not to mention fresh air!
-In the spring, I do another freshen up, fertilizing, pruning and preparing plants to spend the summer outdoors.
-When temperatures are about the same indoor and out and all chance of frost has past (or as you get close to frost in the fall) is the perfect time to move plants in or out.
+In the spring, I do another freshen up, fertilizing, pruning, and preparing plants to spend the summer outdoors.
+When temperatures are about the same indoor and out and all chance of frost has passed (or as you get close to frost in the fall) is the perfect time to move plants in or out.

 - Expressing personal style through plants and indoor gardening can add so much beauty to really round out your interior rooms.

 - The act of caring for and nurturing a plant can be a meditative and calming practice.

 - You are bringing a piece of nature’s beauty (and in some cases bounty) inside where you can appreciate it more often.

 What can you grow successfully inside?
 Start by observing your surroundings and lifestyle habits since these are the two most important factors for plant selection.
 Determine which direction your house and windows face and have this information available when you go to select plants.
 Your success will be much enhanced by selecting the correct plant for your conditions.